 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Columbia and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
-Take a look at the last 12 months of Columbia rent prices in the chart below.
+Take a look at the last 12 months of Columbia average rent prices in the chart below.

 Columbia rent prices decreased over the last month.
 From April to May, the city experienced a -1.7% decrease for the price of a one-bedroom apartment.
 The rent price for a Columbia one-bedroom apartments currently stands at $577.0.

 More key findings include: